Camping in Kakadu National Park

 Camping in Kakadu National Park is either very affordable or totally free.

 There are many more campsites in Kakadu than there are other accommodation options.
-If you camp you have more freedom regarding what and how much you can do in a day.
+If you camp you have more freedom regarding what and how much you do in a day.

-Many of the free bush campsites are only accessible by 4WD.
+The free bush campsites are only accessible by 4WD.
 If you have the right car and camping gear, a Kakadu visit is not only affordable, you can also avoid the crowds.

-Kakadu National Park Camping: General Information
+Kakadu National Park Camping

 There are two different kinds of campgrounds in Kakadu National Park: managed campsites and bush campsites: